New masonry chimneys should be constructed with flue liners and components suitable for the application.

 The joints should be kept to a minimum and manufacturers offset components used if there needs to be an offset in the system.

 Our advice: for a stove we would only recommend using pumice liners.
-We consider that clay or concrete liners are only really suitable for an open fire, but even for this application pumice would be better because pumice is a warmer material and therefore much less likely to lead to condesation in the chimney and will also promote good chimney performance.
+We consider that clay or concrete liners are only really suitable for an open fire, but even for this application pumice would be better because its a more insulating material and therefore much less likely to lead to condensation in the chimney and will also make your chimney work better.